 Ikkyū’s master ordered Ikkyū to prepare tea every day for him.
-In Japan, this meant the powdered green tea, the so called matcha.
+In Japan, this meant powdered green tea, the so-called matcha.
 The master then promised Ikkyū to give him the transmission letter originated from Yuanwu Keqin, if he would be able to prepare the tea with the “proper” state of mind.
 But every single day, the master would pour out the tea prepared by Ikkyū saying that it was not satisfying at all.
-Once, there was a festival and guests arrived to the monastery.
-Ikkyū was drinking tea with them and because of the joyous mood he forgot his daily duty.
-Since he realized that he was running out of time, he prepared the tea for his master with less attention, and brought this casually prepared tea for his master to taste.
+Once, there was a festival and guests arrived at the monastery.
+Ikkyū was drinking tea with them and because of the joyous mood, he forgot his daily duty.
+Since he realized that he was running out of time, he prepared the tea for his master with less attention and brought this casually prepared tea for his master to taste.
 But this time the master cried out in joy and praised the quality of the tea.
-He declared that Ikkyū finally learnt how to make tea, and realized what the essence of tea was.
+He declared that Ikkyū finally learned how to make tea, and realized what the essence of tea was.
 When Ikkyū was preparing tea completely carefree, even forgetting the tea itself, then he got the point, the spirit of zen.

 When the master was about to die, he told to Ikkyū, “what was lost in the meditation hall should be carried on in the tea ceremony”.
-With this sentence he passed on the transmission letter to Ikkyū.
-This is why we can find the spirit of zen in the tea ceremony, and this how zen became meditation practice for everyone.
-During the tea ceremony the zen state of mind is the main point.
+With this sentence, he passed on the transmission letter to Ikkyū.
+This is why we can find the spirit of zen in the tea ceremony, and this how zen became a meditation practice for everyone.
+During the tea ceremony, the zen state of mind is the main point.
 If one can accomplish the proper state of mind in movements then there is no difference between the mind and natural phenomena.
-This state of mind is the actual goal of zen, the so called one pointedness or single mindedness.
+This state of mind is the actual goal of zen, the so-called one-pointedness or single-mindedness.

 However, on the contrary, the emphasis of Chan Buddhism lies elsewhere.
 The Chan approach is the questioning attitude.
-With this attitude one doubts the seemingly unchanging state of the reality.
-Our ordinary mind creates reference points for the purpose of survival, but the goal of the meditation is not to interfere with this process or suppress it – the liberation of mind should happen independently.
-During the Chan practice one has to, without willingful searching, find a part of the mind which is the most effortless – only by being aware of the direction.
+With this attitude, one doubts the seemingly unchanging state of reality.
+Our ordinary mind creates reference points for the purpose of survival, but the goal of meditation is not to interfere with this process or suppress it – the liberation of the mind should happen independently.
+During the Chan practice, one has to, without willful searching, find a part of the mind which is the most effortless – only by being aware of the direction.
 During meditation one has to provide space for the mind: whatever comes, let it come, whatever goes, let it go.
 The meditator is not supposed to follow anything, not supposed to reach or understand anything.
 He simply needs to whatever is happening let it happen.
-This kind of limitless opportunity is the main point of the Chan meditation.
+This kind of limitless opportunity is the main point of Chan meditation.